KhanFlex/Chrisco-Nuxt-Website/README.md

 ### About this repository

 This repository contains everything needed to create, configure and update the church website at this url https://benevolent-torte-3f5e20.netlify.app
-The backend and front end of the website was developed using [Nuxt 3 Framework](https://nuxt.com/docs/getting-started/introduction) and the website content is managed separately using [StoryBlok](https://www.storyblok.com/).
-The site is hosted on [Netlify](https://www.netlify.com/) and the domain name is registered with [Namecheap](https://www.namecheap.com/)
+The backend and front end of the website was developed using [Nuxt 3 Framework](https://nuxt.com/docs/getting-started/introduction).
+The website content is managed separately using [StoryBlok](https://www.storyblok.com/).
+The site is hosted on [Netlify](https://www.netlify.com/)
+The domain name is registered with [Namecheap](https://www.namecheap.com/)

 ### Development environment and Project dependencies